Do I stay, or do I go?

 Pastoring isn’t easy.
 There will always be difficulties to address and bad history to overcome.
 But most pastors are in it for the long haul.

-Next month I celebrate 21 years in my current church.
-But before I came here, I left two short-term pastorates.
+I’ve spent 33 years at my current church (more about that in point 8), but before that I left two short-term pastorates.
 One with great sorrow, wondering why the Lord hadn’t called us to stay longer.
 The other in great pain, wondering why God called us there to begin with.

-The reasons for both have become evident as the years have passed.
-Including the opportunity to help others by sharing them now.
+The reasons for both have become clearer as the years have passed.
+Including the opportunity to help others by sharing the lessons I learned.

 Staying Is the Default

-I’m offering a list of reasons to leave a pastorate, rather than a list of reasons to stay, because staying should always be our default choice.
-For me, these 7 would be deal-breakers.
+In this article, I’m offering a list of reasons to leave a pastorate, rather than a list of reasons to stay, but staying should always be our default choice, as I’ve written in several posts, including Transition Without Relocation: 8 Steps to Stay Fresh In a Long-Term Pastorate.

 When a pastor comes to an existing church, it can take a several years to become a true part of the family dynamic of the congregation.
 But you should know within a year or two if it’s moving in that direction or not.